Jeremy Browne, elected Liberal Democrat MP for Taunton in 2005, is a Foreign Office Minister.

 Following the formation of the Coalition Government Jeremy was appointed Minister of State at the Foreign Office.

-In September 2012, Jeremy was appointed Minister of State at the Home Office
+From September 2012 to October 2013, Jeremy was Minister of State at the Home Office

 Dewe Rogerson (financial consultancy); Edelman Communications Worldwide; ReputationInc (corporate reputation management).